platform9/express-cli/README.md

 Usage
 -----
+Use `express --help` to get list of commands and subcommands.

 If you've cloned this project, and want to install the library (*and all development dependencies*), the command you'll want to run is::